atet/raspberrypi/README.md

 * Press the Windows key and search for "command" and open **Command Prompt**
 * In Command Prompt, execute "`ping -f raspberrypi.local`", this will give you the IP address that the Pi connected as:
    * This operation will not work in WSL Bash, only Windows Command Prompt
-   * If the above fails, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)
+   * If the above fails or you are not using Windows, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)

    [![.img/step031a.png](.img/step031a.png)](#nolink)